vittau/blog/_posts/2022-10-08-iem-equalization-extravaganza.markdown

 tags: audiophile, audio, music, iem, headphone, equalizer
 ---

 Audiophiles see <a href="https://en.wikipedia.org/wiki/In-ear_monitor" target="_blank">In-ear monitors (IEMs)</a> as an inexpensive way into audiophilia.
 Sure, with the recent rise of the "<a href="https://www.makeuseof.com/what-is-chi-fi/" target="_blank">chi-fi</a>" it has never been so cheap to have access to good sound quality.
+Still, a certain sound signature might not be to the tastes of everyone, not to mention different ears will literally hear things differently.
+In such cases, one has the possibility of applying equalization to change the signature of audio hardware.

 <div class="post-image">
     <a href="{{ site.baseurl }}/img/posts/iem-dusk.jpg" target="_blank"><img src="{{ site.baseurl }}/img/posts/iem-dusk.jpg"/></a>